The best cycling holidays in Europe.

 After leaving Stein am Rhein the cycle path leads you through forests and across open farmland.
 The Rhine River is never far away and before long you arrive in the Swiss town of Schaffhausen.
 This beautiful old town has a pleasant pedestrianised area and two charming town squares.
 It also has a natural, outdoor pool located in the Rhine River itself – a unique experience.

 Afterwards, mount-up and start to make your way back to Lake Constance – this time following a route through pleasant countryside on the other bank of the Rhine river.
 At Stein am Rhein you cross onto the Höri peninsula and cycle along the lake shore to Gaienhofen where you take a short ferry ride across to Reichenau.
 Once an island, Reichenau is now connected to the mainland via a causeway.
-Enjoy your final cycle across this fertile, scenic strip of land back to Constance.
-You will spend the night in Constance or a nearby village depending on availability and the accommodation standard booked – see below.
+Enjoy your final cycle across this fertile, scenic strip of land back to Constance where yiou spend the last night of your holiday

 After breakfast it is time to check-out and head for home or your next adventure.